rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 ### Connect debugger to flight controller

 The ST-LINK/V2 connects to the microcontroller using the Serial Wire Debug (SWD) interface.
-You will need to connect the `GND`, `NRST`, `SWDIO`, `SWCLK`, and `VDD` lines of the ST-LINK/V2 to your flight controller.
+You will need to connect the `GND`, `NRST`, `SWDIO`, and `SWCLK` lines of the ST-LINK/V2 to your flight controller.
+On many F4 boards, these lines are pinned out through a 4-position JST SH connector, although that connector is not always populated.
+Refer to the documentation for your specific board for details.

-!!! warning "TODO"
-    Discuss F1 and F4 connections, including considerations for `VDD`
+The official ST-LINK/V2 also needs a target voltage reference on pin 1 or 2, which for the F4 boards is 3.3V.
+However, there is no externally accessible 3.3V pinout on the F4 boards.
+An easy solution to this is to connect pin 19 (VDD 3.3V) of the ST-LINK/V2 to pin 1 or 2 of the ST-LINK/V2 (Target VCC) to provide the voltage reference.
+You will also need to power the board from another source, either through the USB port or over the servo rail.

 ## VS Code